jgocm/ssl-detector/README.md

 # ssl-detector
-Object Detection and Localization for RobpCup SSL using Jetson Nano
+Object Detection and Localization for RoboCup SSL using Jetson Nano